shyamblast/Koogu/HOWTO.md

 The package offers tools for -
 * preparing and processing audio for training ML models,
-* training ML models, and
+* training ML models and assessing their performance, and
 * using trained ML models for automatic recognition.

 How to use
 ----------
 Koogu offers tools for ML development from the simplest of bioacoustics applications to more complex scenarios.
-All stages of the workflow (preparation, training, inference) can be performed independently and are described below.
+All stages of the workflow (preparation, training, inference, performance assessment) can be performed independently and are described below.

+For those interested in a hands-on demo (on Google Colab) with real data, [here is a video providing an instructional walk-through](https://youtu.be/3ANAbT90sfo?t=2665) on using the package.

 ## 1. Data preparation